crystalsand10/MGT_docs/source/installation.rst

 Additionally setting up the website on Apache.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For local machines, it is ok to run django, however, for any permanent/large situation switch to using Apache.
-The instructions for doing so can be found here....
+Just a local testing version of the website can be run using the django.
+However, if you want to permanently host your MGTdb website, we recommend using Apache.
+The instructions for which can be found at ( ... ).

 ===========================